Slovnaft

 Slovnaft is an oil refining company in Slovakia.
 The company, located in Bratislava, is a subsidiary of MOL Group.

 History

 Slovnaft is the successor of the Apollo company.
 Apollo was established in 1895 in Bratislava.
 Its refinery was bombarded by the Allies in June 1944.
 Bratislava Apollo Bridge built over Danube is in proximity to the Apollo refinery historical site.
 The Slovnaft refinery started to be built in 1949.

-On 1 May 1992, Slovnaft was reorganized as a joint-stock company, as successor to a state enterprise formed by the Czechoslovak Republic government on 1 January 1949.
+On 1 May 1992, Slovnaft was reorganized as a joint-stock company, as successor to a state enterprise formed by the Czechoslovak government on 1 January 1949.

 Acquisition of Benzinol, its domestic competitor, took place in 1995.

 Since 2000, Slovnaft has been affiliated with the MOL Group.

 Operations

 Refining

 Slovnaft refines 5.5 to 6 million tonnes of crude oil per annum and produces a broad range of motor fuels, fuel oils and petrochemical products.

 Petrochemicals

 Slovnaft Petrochemicals, s.r.o., represents the Petrochemicals Division of Slovnaft Group.
 It produces polymers which are base materials with a broad range of uses.